calvinfeng/machine-learning-notebook/overview/loss_function_overview.md

 \end{matrix}\right.
 $$

-If the error is small and below threshold $\delta$, the error is squared.
+If the error is small and below threshold $$\delta$$, the error is squared.
 Otherwise, the error is absolute valued.
 The choice of delta value is critical because it determines what you are willing to cosnider as an outlier.
 Hence the Huber loss could be less sensitive to outliers compared to a standard L2 loss.